1954 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 2000 - Present

-The portrait’s creator, John Flanagan, faced controversy after a committee initially selected Laura Gardin Fraser’s design for the half-dollar.
-Fraser’s work, praised for its artistic merit, was sidelined when Treasury Secretary Andrew W. Mellon favored Flanagan’s simpler, more mass-production-friendly rendition.
-Despite appeals to Mellon’s successor, Flanagan’s design prevailed, dominating quarters for nine decades.
+The portrait’s creator, sculptor John Flanagan, secured the commission only after considerable political maneuvering.
+A selection committee initially chose Laura Gardin Fraser’s design—widely praised for its artistic merit—but Treasury Secretary Andrew W. Mellon personally favored Flanagan’s simpler, more mass-production-friendly rendition.
+Despite further appeals, Flanagan’s portrait prevailed and went on to dominate American quarters for nearly nine decades.

 Also Read: Top 30 Most Valuable State Quarter Worth Money (1999 – 2008)